On Retrospective k-space Subsampling schemes For Deep MRI Reconstruction: Methods

-\paragraph{Cartesian Subsampling} \begin{itemize}[leftmargin=*] \item Rectilinear: Achieved by including some and omitting other horizontal (phase encoding direction) lines on the Cartesian grid.
-For the autocalibration region we use a number of $r_\text{acs} \cdot n_y$ lines, where $0<r_\text{acs}<1$.
-We used four distinct rectilinear sampling patterns: \begin{itemize}[leftmargin=*] \item Random (Figure \hyperref[fig:masks]{3(a)}): Lines were included uniformly at random with possible overlap with the ACS lines. \item Equispaced (Figure \hyperref[fig:masks]{3(b)}): Lines were included with a fixed distancing that satisfied the desired acceleration. \item Equispaced+ (Figure \hyperref[fig:masks]{3(c)}) : Improved rectilinear equispaced pattern by exploiting the $k$-space symmetry \cite{defazio_2019}. \item Gaussian 1D (Figure \hyperref[fig:masks]{3(d)}): Lines were drawn from the Gaussian distribution with mean $\mu=\frac{n_y}{2}$ and standard deviation $\sigma=4 \cdot \sqrt{\mu}$. \end{itemize} \item Variable Density Poisson Disk (VDPD, Figure \hyperref[fig:masks]{3(e)}): Combines both random sampling and denser center sampling.
-For our implementation we followed Bridson's algorithm in \cite{poisson}, which is a fast algorithm of order $\mathcal{O}(n)$.
-Samples were drawn with a density $\frac{1}{1\,+\,s\cdot|r|}$, i.e. inversely proportional to the $k$-space radius $r$ and a slope $s$ which were determined by the prescribed acceleration.
-For the autocalibration signal we fully-sampled a centered disk with a radius $\frac{n_x \cdot n_y \cdot r_{\text{acs}}}{\pi}$.
+\begin{itemize}[leftmargin=*] \item Rectilinear: Achieved by including some and omitting other horizontal (phase encoding direction) lines on the Cartesian grid.
+For the ACS region we used a number of $r_\text{acs} \cdot n_y$ lines.

+We employed four distinct rectilinear sampling patterns: \begin{itemize}[leftmargin=*] \item Random (Figure \hyperref[fig:masks]{2(a)}): Lines were drawn from the uniform distribution with possible overlap with the ACS lines. \item Equispaced (Figure \hyperref[fig:masks]{2(b)}): Lines were included with a fixed distancing that satisfied the desired acceleration. \item Equispaced+ (Figure \hyperref[fig:masks]{2(c)}): Modified equispaced pattern that exploits $k$-space symmetry as presented in \citenum{defazio_2019}. \item Gaussian 1D (Figure \hyperref[fig:masks]{2(d)}): Lines were drawn from the Gaussian distribution with mean $\mu=\frac{n_y}{2}$ and standard deviation $\sigma=4 \cdot \sqrt{\mu}$. \end{itemize} \item Variable Density Poisson Disk (VDPD, Figure \hyperref[fig:masks]{2(e)}): Combines both random, and denser center sampling.
+For our implementation we followed Bridson's algorithm \cite{poisson}.
+Samples were drawn with a density $\frac{1}{1\,+\,s\cdot|r|}$, i.e., inversely proportional to the $k$-space radius $r$ and a slope $s$ which were determined by the prescribed acceleration.

-\item Gaussian 2D (Figure \hyperref[fig:masks]{3(f)}): Samples were drawn from the Gaussian distribution with mean $\boldsymbol{\mu}=\frac{1}{2}(n_x,n_y)$ and covariance $\mat{\Sigma}=4\cdot\mat{I}_2\cdot\sqrt{\boldsymbol{\mu}}^T$.
+\item Gaussian 2D (Figure \hyperref[fig:masks]{2(f)}): Samples were drawn from the Gaussian distribution with mean $\boldsymbol{\mu}=\frac{1}{2}(n_x,n_y)$ and covariance $\mat{\Sigma}=4\cdot\mat{I}_2\cdot\sqrt{\boldsymbol{\mu}}^T$.

-Code for VDPD and Gaussian 2D schemes was implemented in Cython for fast and efficient sampling. \end{itemize}
+\end{itemize} Code for VDPD and Gaussian 2D schemes was implemented in Cython for fast and efficient sampling, and for the autocalibration signal we fully-sampled a centered disk with a radius $\frac{n \cdot r_{\text{acs}}}{\pi}$.